Smile (film series): Smile 2 (2024)

-After the financial and critical successes of the first film, in various interviews between November and December 2023, writer/director Parker Finn stated that he had intentionally left portions of the first movie ambiguous with unresolved plotlines with the hope that he could explore these details in a future sequel.
+After the financial and critical successes of the first film, in various interviews between November 2022 and December 2023, writer/director Parker Finn stated that he had intentionally left portions of the first movie ambiguous with unresolved plotlines with the hope that he could explore these details in a future sequel.

-Following the release of Smile, from November through December 2022 during interviews writer/director Parker Finn stated that he had intentionally left portions of the first movie ambiguous, with various plotlines unresolved while expressing interest in exploring those details in a potential sequel film.
 The filmmaker stated that while he intends that additional installments further explore the backstory of the entity, he will keep its mysterious nature intact.
 The filmmaker further stated that a follow-up movie would be notably different from the first, saying: "there is still a lot of interesting stuff to explore in the world of Smile. ...I'd want to make sure that there's a new, exciting, fresh way into it that the audience isn't anticipating.
 I also want to find some new ways to scare them and unnerve them."

 In March 2023, Finn signed a first-look contract with Paramount Pictures with the studio wanting to develop additional horror projects with the filmmaker.
 The following month at CinemaCon 2023, Paramount officially announced that a sequel has been green-lit and is in pre-production, with Parker Finn once again serving as writer/director.
 By December of the same year, Naomi Scott was announced to be the star the movie.
 In January 2024, Lukas Gage joined the cast as co-star, while Kyle Gallner was confirmed to be reprising his role as Joel from the first movie; Rosemarie DeWitt will appear in the supporting cast.

 Principal photography commenced in New York beginning January 2024 and is expected to complete in March of the same year.
 In June 2024, the first trailer debuted, following the studio's initial marketing for a fictional pop star character from the movie, with the official title confirmed to be Smile 2.
 The film was released on October 18, 2024.